veganaize/closure-compiler/Structural-Interfaces-in-Closure-Compiler.md

-As of the v20150729 Closure Compiler release, we've been working toward having structural interfaces and covariant record types.
+As of the v20150729 Closure Compiler release, Closure Compiler has structural interfaces and covariant record types.
 Here's an overview of what changes that means for users of the Closure Compiler type system.

-## Structural Interfaces
+## Nominal Interfaces

-Currently, Closure Compiler has nominal interfaces.
+The oldest style of interface in the Closure Compiler is the nominal interface.
 For example, for:
 ````javascript
 /** @interface */
 function PNumI() {};